|

 available for this system.
 The 9M123 and 9M123-2 are the standard

-missiles with a tandem HEAT warheads, used against armored vehicles.
+missiles with a tandem HEAT warheads.
+These missiles are used against armored vehicles.

 The only difference between these missiles is the laser guidance,